masiedu4/all-my-blog-posts/ckyn0vn2o00g5zzs16ofn9a5p.md

 It would be easy to assume that this tragic event would be the end of my adventure as a blockchain novice, but it was just the beginning.

-Even though it wasn't a lot of money, the 18-year-old in me felt compelled to learn more about this new trend.
+I felt compelled to learn more about this new trend.

-Before I started buying coins, I looked into the market, the technology, and how they could be used, so I knew what to do.

-About two months down the road, a friend showed me the ropes of HTML and CSS.

-I can't tell you everything about my two-year journey to becoming a blockchain developer.

-Prior to diving into Solidity, I specialized in full-stack JavaScript development.

-My friends and mentors in the blockchain field stoked my desire to begin my career as a blockchain engineer.

-Before long, I'd learned several important things about this industry and how it works.
+With fundamental and technical experience, I have learned several important things about this industry and how it works.

 Let's get right down to it.

-### 1. The blockchain ecosystem is nascent.
+## 1. The blockchain ecosystem is nascent.

 In 2015, Ethereum became the first cryptocurrency to implement [smart contracts](https://blog.michaelasiedu.com/the-lifecycle-and-application-of-blockchain-smart-contracts).

 There are no restrictions on who can use the Ethereum platform to build long-term and immutable decentralized applications that can be accessed by anybody.